NASADatanauts/Space-Apps-CH/Guides/TeamMentors.md

 - 📝 Track team progress & share short notes with organizers
 - 🙅 You are **not part of the team** or the submission
 - 💡 Provide feedback on feasibility, design, tech direction, or storytelling
+- 🧭 Help team with find right resources, connect with expert mentors and more

 > ⚠️ If you’re a **domain or technical expert** and want to co-create a project, you must be added as a team member and **cannot** be their assigned team mentor.